andrewssobral/bgslib/README.md

 bgs_register(MyNewAlgorithm);
 ```

+## Performance Considerations

+When using bgslib, consider the following to optimize performance:

+- Choose the appropriate algorithm for your use case.
+Some algorithms are faster but less accurate, while others are more robust but computationally intensive.
+- Adjust algorithm parameters to balance between accuracy and speed.
+- For real-time applications, consider processing frames at a lower resolution.
+- Utilize OpenCV's GPU acceleration if available for your system.

 ## Troubleshooting

 - If you encounter "OpenCV not found" errors, ensure that OpenCV is properly installed and its path is correctly set in your environment.